 Where is the extracted geo-information stored?¶

-Graylog stores the geolocation information in the
+Graylog returns the geolocation information in the

 Not all fields containing IP addresses are resolved.
 Why does this happen?¶

 Most likely it is a misconfiguration issue.
-Please ensure that the IPs you want to get geolocation information from are in their own fields, and also ensure that the GeoIP Resolver is enabled, and in the right order in the Message Processors Configuration, as explained in Configure the message processor.
+It is easier to extract information if IP addresses are in their own field.
+You should also make sure your Message Processors are in the right order in the Message Processors Configuration, as explained in The importance of message processor ordering.